Bible Verses for Discipline: Growing Steadfast and Shaped by Grace

 “Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable.”– 1 Corinthians 9:25 (ESV)

-This athletic imagery shows discipline as holistic—mind, body, and spirit.
+This athletic imagery shows discipline involves the whole person—mind, body, and spirit.
 Our aim is eternal, so our daily practices are not empty striving but worship.

 “Whoever loves discipline loves knowledge, but he who hates reproof is stupid.”– Proverbs 12:1 (ESV)